osgeouk/website/index.md

 ### Announcing FOSS4G:UK South West 2024, Bristol 12th November!

-We're happy to announce that everything is now in place for a [one day Bristol OSGeo:UK meetup in November](https://uk.osgeo.org/foss4guk2024/bristol.html) at our now customary venue [The Engine Shed](https://engine-shed.co.uk/) at Bristol Temple Meads station.
-The call for presentations is open (deadline October 5th), registration is live, and the programme will be published in October - expect great topics, discussions, networking, and of course Geodrinks afterwards.
+Everything is in place for a fantastic [one day Bristol OSGeo:UK meetup in November](https://uk.osgeo.org/foss4guk2024/bristol.html) at our now customary venue [The Engine Shed](https://engine-shed.co.uk/) at Bristol Temple Meads station.
+The [programme](https://uk.osgeo.org/foss4guk2024/bristol.html#programme) is out and [registration](https://www.eventbrite.co.uk/e/foss4guk-south-west-2024-tickets-1013729852277?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl) is live - expect great topics, discussions, networking, and of course Geodrinks afterwards.
 We look forward to seeing everyone with an interest in Free and Open Source for GIS, whether from Bristol or anywhere else in the world!

 ----